Readable file stream.

 Returns an array listing the events for which the emitter has registered

 listeners.
-The values in the array will be strings or Symbol
+The values in the array will be strings or Symbols.

 See also: